JiteshJain123/learnlynk-tech-test/README.md

 - Adds a “Mark Complete” button that updates the task in Supabase

 ---
+---

+### Local Networking Note

+During local testing, some browser requests to Supabase returned:

+This was traced to a DNS / ISP network issue and not related to application code.
+Database operations and Edge function logic verified successfully via the Supabase SQL editor.

 ## Task 5 — Stripe Checkout (Written Answer)